Partitions into powers of an algebraic number: Introduction

 Let us finally also mention two kinds of partitions in number fields.
 One can look at partitions of a totally positive algebraic integer $ \alpha $ as sums of totally positive algebraic integers.
 An asymptotic formula for the corresponding partition function was found by Meinardus~\cite{Meinardus1953} in the case of a real quadratic field and by Mitsui~\cite{Mitsui1978} in general.
+Recently, further properties \cite{SZ} and non-trivial identities for these partitions were discovered~\cite{JKK1, JKK2}.
 Another possibility is to look at partitions as sums of indecomposable elements~\cite{Dress1982}.
-The elements for which there exists exactly one partition of this form are precisely the \emph{uniquely decomposable} elements, which can be characterized in real quadratic fields \cite{Hejda2020}.
+The elements for which there exists exactly one partition of this form are precisely the \emph{uniquely decomposable} elements, which can be characterized in real quadratic fields~\cite{Hejda2020}.

 Now we return to discussing our results on the function $ p_\beta $.
 The first natural question is whether or not $ p_\beta $ attains only finite values.
 A sufficient condition for this to be the case is clearly $ \beta>1 $, but this condition is far from necessary.
 In fact, it is easy to observe that for $ \beta $ transcendental, $ p_\beta(\alpha) $ is always 0 or 1.
 Thus we can restrict ourselves to the case when $ \beta $ is an algebraic number.
 If we want $ p_\beta(\alpha) $ to be finite for every $ \alpha $, it is sufficient for one of its conjugates (i.e., roots of its minimal polynomial) to be greater than $ 1 $ (see Proposition~\ref{propFin}).
 This is obviously satisfied, e.g., when $ \beta $ is a totally positive algebraic integer (an algebraic number such that its minimal polynomial is monic and all of its conjugates are positive).
 Our first theorem shows that if $ \beta $ is a real root of a quadratic polynomial, this condition is also necessary.